Letters From Swaziland

 The Israelis have already established a number of kibbutzim & moshavas (a collective by private enterprise-type community).
 If the Israelis intend to eventually return the Golan they are not showing it by expanding into it.

-After the trip through the Golan we came back down into the Jordan Valley traveled along the East short of the Sea of Galilee to the South end and then returned through the Valley of Israel (Armageddon Valley) to the coast.
+After the trip through the Golan we came back down into the Jordan Valley traveled along the East short of the Sea of Galilee to the south end and then returned through the Valley of Israel (Armageddon Valley) to the coast.

 I have now finished 3 ½ weeks here at Nahsholim and I plan to leave sometime after the first week in March.
 My next mail stopping point will be c/o American Embassy in Athens which I will probably reach by the end of March.
 From there I plan to go down into the Peloponnese and then over to Italy.

 Pleasant spring weather continues and flowers have burst out everywhere.
 Galilee is particularly nice this time of year as it is so green and flowery.
-It reminds me much of Swaziland after the first rains as it is mountainous like Swaziland.
+It reminds me much of Swaziland after the first rains, as it is mountainous like Swaziland.

 It’s good the trunk is back.
 The model Swazi Shield is one of the gifts my colleagues gave me in the going-away party as well as the strand of beaded horse tail hair – which by Xhosa tribal tradition I am to give to my wife with the name of the firstborn on it.